Introduction to Proximal Policy Optimization (PPO)

 \right),

-Let's first consider the ratio of \(\pi_\theta(a|s)\) to \(\pi_{\theta k}(a|s)\).
+Let's start with the ratio of \(\pi_{\theta}(a|s)\) to \(\pi_{\theta_k}(a|s)\).

-Here, \(k\) denotes the weights before updates (the one used to collect trajectories).
-The policy in the numerator is parametrized by new \(\theta\) – weights after an update, whereas the policy in the denominator is before the current weight update.
+Here, \(k\) denotes the weights before the update (the ones used to collect the trajectories).
+The policy in the numerator is parametrized by the new \(\theta\) — the weights after an update — while the policy in the denominator uses the weights from before the current update.

-The use of this ratio exemplifies the philosophy of PPO.
+This ratio captures the philosophy of PPO.

 source